 Step 2: Rinse the rice

-Step 3: Prepare the coconut mixture
+Step 3: Cook the coconut mixture

 Step 4: Partially cook the rice

-Allow the rice to partially cook for about 15 minutes, or until most of the liquid is absorbed.
 Mix it every now and then to make sure the bottom doesn't burn.
-Once done, remove from heat and it cool slightly before wrapping.
+Remove from the heat and let it cool slightly.

 Step 5: Wrap the suman